-We also conducted a hierarchical, Bayesian analysis of mark-recovery data for whales marked and recovered between 1972 and 1975 in order to estimate life history, exploitation, and abundance parameters.
-We constrained analysis to this relatively short time frame to eliminate issues with heterogeneity in hunting and marking efforts that occurred earlier in the time series.
-By contrast, the Japanese increased their marking research program starting in 1972, and sei whales were the primary target species of wide-ranging whaling efforts in these final years of commercial whaling.
-A total of 111 sei whales had been marked during or after 1972 (61 in 1972, 27 in 1973, 15 in 1974 and 8 in 1975 (Table 3).
+317 We conducted a hierarchical, Bayesian analysis of mark-recovery data for whales marked and 318 recovered between 1972 and 1975 in order to estimate life history, exploitation, and abundance 319 parameters.
+We constrained analysis to this relatively short time frame for several reasons.
+320 First, marking in this time period occurred primarily during scientific winter surveys and were 321 temporally and spatially decoupled from whaling operations.
+This disaggregation serves to 322 increase the level of mixing of marked and unmarked animals relative to earlier surveys, which 323 largely occurred at the same time as whaling operations.
+Second, limiting analysis to this time 324 period helped to eliminate issues with heterogeneity in hunting and marking efforts, whereby the 325 spatial locations targeted for marking and whaling could vary considerably from one year to the 326 next.
+In contrast, the Japanese increased their marking research program starting in 1972, and sei 327 whales were the primary target species of wide-ranging whaling efforts in these final years of 328 commercial whaling.
+A total of 111 sei whales had been marked during or after 1972 (61 in 329 1972, 27 in 1973, 15 in 1974 and 8 in 1975 (Table 3).